Home

 When lenders talk about your score, they usually mean the FICO score developed by Fair Isaac Corporation.
 It is today’s most commonly used scoring system.
 FICO scores range from 300 to 850, and most people score in the 600s and 700s (higher FICO scores are better).

-Lenders buy your FICO credit score from three national credit reporting agencies (also called credit bureaus): Equifax, Experian and TransUnion.
+Lenders buy your score from three national credit reporting agencies (also called credit bureaus): Equifax, Experian and TransUnion.

 In the eyes of most lenders, scores above 700 are very good and a sign of good financial health.
-FICO scores below 600 indicate high risk to lenders and could lead lenders to charge you much higher rates or turn down your credit application.
+Scores below 600 indicate high risk to lenders and could lead lenders to charge you much higher rates or turn down your credit application.

 The following categories drive your score: